lukehollis/agentics-3d/README.md

 The Django repo for the backend is at https://github.com/lukehollis/agentics-backend, to be public soon -- if you want access, just request.

 #### Conversations
 The conversation system tracks all character-player interactions by maintaining a detailed message history with timestamps.
-It supports different types of communication (SPATIAL, PRIVATE) and maintains visibility settings to control information flow between characters and players.
+It supports different types of communication (SPATIAL, DIGITAL) and maintains visibility settings to control information flow between characters and players.
 Each conversation is tied to specific game sessions and users, allowing for contextual interactions that persist across sessions.

+If time-period appropriate, characters have the option to use simulated digital means of communication that are a simplified version of our own.
+They can do 1-1 agent dialog, group communication, or public posting on "The Feed," similar to a social network.
+Other characters can choose to check the Feed as one of their behaviors and like/dialog with public posts.

 #### Memory System
 Characters maintain memories through a hierarchical storage system with three priority levels: high, medium, and low.
 Currently in dialog, the most recent ten high priority memories, five medium priority memories, and last three background memories provide general context.
 Each memory record contains a description, location, timestamp, priority level (ranked separately with a language model), and associations with specific characters, users, and game sessions.